zeromev/zeromev-core/README.md

 journalctl -u classifier -f
 ```

-The classifier warms up by building a cache of rates.
-How far back it does this before the next block is set by `BlockBufferSize` in appsettings.config.
+The classifier warms up by building a cache of swap rates (if sufficient mev-inspect data is available).
+How far back it caches before the current block is set by `BlockBufferSize` in appsettings.config.

 This example shows the system that last classified block 21268860 warming up it's cache to that point, before backfilling data to the latest mev-inspect block 21269169.